 Where a formal evaluation of an employee's performance is carried out, the employee will be given sufficient opportunity after the interview to read and review the evaluation.
 Whenever practical, evaluation interviews will take place during the employee's regular working hours.
 Where the evaluation interview is held outside the employee's working hours, the employee will be paid at the appropriate rate of pay.
 Provision will be made on the evaluation form for an employee to sign it.
 The form will provide for the employee's signature in two places, one indicating that the employee has read and accepts the evaluation, and the other indicating that the employee disagrees with the evaluation.
 The employee will sign in only one of the places provided.
 No employee may initiate a grievance regarding the contents of an evaluation report unless the signature indicates disagreement with the evaluation.
 An employee will receive a copy of this evaluation report at the time of signing.
-An employee, and any such changes will be subject to the grievance procedure of this Agreement.
+An employee evaluation will not be changed after an employee has signed it, without the knowledge of the employee, and any such changes will be subject to the grievance procedure of this Agreement.